 This is a question, that on the face of it you think would be very easy for me to answer but it is something I have often struggled to acutely put into words.
 When people asked me what I do, it was often met with a face deep in thought, struggling to find the words to describe my job and the value I bring to a team.

 In order for me to express what I understand testing to be, I need to explore what it is I do.
 Now, it is quite apt that I have mentioned the word explore because exploration is at the very core of what software testing is all about.
 I will dig into this statement a little later on.

-I am testing a product and time has come for me to talk the client through the testing that is being carried out.
-Given my knowledge of the product I select tests to run that will not highlight any flaws and known issues be that performance, functional or any other issue that could paint the product in a bad light.
+I am testing a product and the time has come for me to talk the client through the testing we’re doing.
+Given my knowledge of the product, I select tests that will not highlight any flaws or known issues be they performance, functional or “other” (any issue that could paint the product in a bad light).

 Testing centres on learning.
 This can be about the product, processes or different ideas.
 As we learn about the product we are also gathering information which we can use to form further test ideas about how we want to use the software.
 If I go back the scenario mentioned earlier there is no learning going on here (at least in relation to the software).
-Always focus on what information you are trying to obtain to stay on track when it comes to testing.
+To stay on track when it comes to testing , always focus on what information you are trying to obtain.

-It is also important to consider the questions we ask of software to ensure we get the appropriate information in return, whether it be good or bad.
-When scrolling through Twitter recently, I saw a tweet that analogises this quite well: –
+It’s also important to consider the questions we ask of software to ensure we get the appropriate information in return, whether it be good or bad.
+Scrolling through Twitter recently, I saw a tweet that analogises this quite well: –

 Today’s lesson about asking the right question to get meaningful data, brought to you by a 4 year old:

 Me: Should I put a banana in your lunch today?

 Him: Sure!
 They are healthy & I’m supposed to bring healthy food.

 We can ask any question of the software we wish but will it give us the right answers for understanding the level of quality built into the product?
 That should always be our end goal.